kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR concluded, "Then it seems we have a tentative plan for responsibly incorporating AI in evaluating AI safety and robustness.
 I'm excited to explore this further and see how we can create testing protocols that are maximally comprehensive and credible.
 The stakes couldn't be higher when it comes to ensuring AI systems are safe and trustworthy."

 Anh was convinced, "Absolutely.
-Every AI that takes the MUTT should face a battery of probing safety tests, whatever their origin.
+Every AI that takes the MUTT panel should face a battery of probing safety tests, whatever their origin.
 Because in the end, it's not about which tests an AI can pass, but having justified confidence that it will fail safely and avoid unintended harms.
 That's the true measure of trustworthy AI."

 The team joined in determined agreement, united in their commitment to making the MUTT a gold standard for evaluating not just what AI systems can do, but how reliably and safely they can do it.